IndiGo signs LoI with WheelTug to use electric taxi systems

 WheelTug systems will enable far more "manoeuvrability and independence" for aircraft in the ramp area, the airline stated.
 With around 47 per cent share in domestic air passenger market, IndiGo is the largest airline in India.

 The airline said the agreement was signed with the WheelTug on January 28, 2020.
-WheelTug has reserved total 1,084 delivery slot positions in its daily schedule for IndiGo, the airline spokesperson stated.
+"A total 1,084 electric taxi systems would be provided to the airline," said an IndiGo spokesperson.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)